exploration-space/COVID-19/README.md

-# Cartography of COVID-19 Scientific Literature
+# Cartography of COVID-19

-Network visualizations are useful instrument to have a distant view from a subject.
-This visualization was created to see the scientific community behind the COVID-19.
-Who are they?
-When did they begin to being involved?
-With whom do they work?
-Which are their specializations?
+Network visualizations are instruments for distant reading, a visual approach to explore large phenomena.
+The Cartography of COVID-19 is about the scientific literature that has been produced in the last months to understand how the coronavirus affects society.
+The work has no pretense to explain the phenomena but rather to make visible the effort of scientists through their scientific production, totaling 170,000 articles on July 1, 2020.

 ## Method